 - Boards should ensure that companies establish anti-corruption policies and procedures to prevent, identify and address corruption in the organisation.
-Anticorruption policies should be informed by a comprehensive risk assessment relating to the potential for corruption in all aspects of business operations. - Companies should ensure that they clearly communicate to employees and business partners their anti-corruption policies and procedures in a manner which demonstrates explicit and active commitment from senior management against corruption. - Companies should regularly ensure that all business units implement anti-corruption policies appropriately and that responsibilities and authorities are assigned and communicated. - Companies should establish a code of conduct and appropriate contractual obligations which govern their relationship with business partners, including the right to audit such parties. - Companies in the financial sector should establish an anti-money laundering programme that includes policies and procedures to address the risk of laundering money derived from corrupt activity.
+Anticorruption policies should be informed by a comprehensive risk assessment relating to the potential for corruption in all aspects of business operations. - Companies should ensure that they clearly communicate to employees and business partners their anti-corruption policies and procedures in a manner which demonstrates explicit and active commitment from senior management against corruption. - Companies should regularly ensure that all business units implement anti-corruption policies appropriately and that responsibilities and authorities are assigned and communicated. - Companies should establish a code of conduct and appropriate contractual obligations which govern their relationship with business partners, including the right to audit such parties.

-B. Integrate anti-corruption into business operations
+Integrate anti-corruption into business operations

 - Companies should conduct ongoing due diligence to identify corruption risk in their business operations, including before entering new markets or new business relationships, and implement appropriate measures to prevent corruption.
 Companies should make reasonable efforts to identify the beneficial owners of their business partners. - Companies should have an effective compliance function with dedicated and experienced employees, and with an independent reporting line to the board and senior management. - Companies should provide and document appropriate and regular training on anticorruption for all relevant employees and, where appropriate, business partners. - Companies should have a whistleblowing mechanism that provides a separate and confidential escalation route when reporting through a line manager is not appropriate, or if the whistle-blower wishes to remain anonymous.
-Companies should encourage a culture where employees can speak up about corruption without fear of retaliation. - Companies in the financial sector should undertake ongoing monitoring and due diligence in relation to all business relationships and transactions.
-Enhanced monitoring should be undertaken for high-risk customers and transactions.
+Companies should encourage a culture where employees can speak up about corruption without fear of retaliation.

-Report and engage on anti-corruption programme
+C. Report and engage on anti-corruption programme